MikeGordillo/Notes_Taker/README.md

 ## Description:
 * This is a simple App to take, save and delete notes.
 ## Installation:
-* npm i install express, fs, path then download files on this repository and run server.js
+* npm i install express, then download files on this repository and run server.js
 ## Usage:
 * simply run the server.js and connect to your local port, then App will display in the browser and will be ready to use.
 ## license:
 * None

-## Contributing:
+* ## Contributing:
 * Yes, just fork repo and pull request for approval.
 ## Testing:
-* run test
+* no test
 ## Questions:
 * Contact Mike Gordillo with any questions at mikegordillotattoo@gmail.com